 Facility-Based Scoring Available

 This is a new scoring option that is available in 2019 to the facility-based MIPS eligible clinicians and groups for the Quality and Cost performance categories.
 The 2019 measure set for Hospital Value-Based Purchasing (VBP) program will be used for scoring.
 These clinicians will still need to submit the data for PI and IA categories for their MIPS score.
 It’s noteworthy that the facility-based clinicians CAN submit the data for Quality measures along with IA and PI data.
 If they do, the data that yields the highest MIPS score for the clinicians will be used.
-We will discuss facility-based scoring in detail in a subsequent blog.

 In the light of all the changes, it is vital for organizations big and small with MIPS eligible clinicians to monitor their MIPS performance to stay ahead of the game, especially the newly eligible clinicians.
 MyMipsScore can help you with your 2019 MIPS strategy.